Loss Function Design for Deep Unfolded Sparse Signal Recovery: Supervised and Unsupervised Learning: Simulation Results

 We then show the results of deep unfolded-IHT.
 Figs.~\ref{fig:IHT_results}(\subref{subfig:MSE_IHT}) and~\ref{fig:IHT_results}(\subref{subfig:Objective_IHT}) show the MSE performance and objective function values of IHT with the following step sizes, respectively: \begin{itemize} \item $\alpha_{t} = 1/L$ (``IHT ($\alpha_{t} = 1/L$)'') \item $\alpha_{t}$ obtained by supervised learning (``supervised-IHT'') \item $\alpha_{t}$ obtained by unsupervised learning (``unsupervised-IHT'') \end{itemize}

 From Fig.~\ref{fig:IHT_results}(\subref{subfig:MSE_IHT}), we can see that unsupervised-IHT achieves better MSE than the original IHT, in contrast to unsupervised-ISTA.
 This is partly because the objective function of IHT is nonconvex, and the final MSE is affected by the local minima.
 The parameters obtained by deep unfolding presumably enable IHT to converge to better local minima than the original IHT.
 This is also supported by the objective function values in Fig.~\ref{fig:IHT_results}(\subref{subfig:Objective_IHT}), where both supervised-IHT and unsupervised-IHT converge to lower values than the original IHT.

-Fig.~\ref{fig:IHT_results}(\subref{subfig:StepSize_IHT}) shows the step size $\alpha_{t}$ of each method.
-From Fig.~\ref{fig:IHT_results}(\subref{subfig:StepSize_IHT}), we can see that there is no significant difference between the step sizes obtained from supervised and unsupervised learning, in contrast to ISTA.
+A possible mechanism is suggested by the learned step size schedule shown in Fig.~\ref{fig:IHT_results}(\subref{subfig:StepSize_IHT}), where the learned step sizes tend to take larger values than the fixed step size $1/L$ used in the original IHT.
+Such larger step sizes may help the algorithm escape from poor local minima of the nonconvex objective function, potentially leading to convergence to better solutions.
+This also explains why supervised-IHT and unsupervised-IHT achieve similar MSE performance.
+Since unsupervised learning already provides a large improvement over the original IHT by escaping poor local minima, little room remains for supervised learning to offer additional MSE improvement.
+This is in contrast to the ISTA case, where unsupervised-ISTA converges to essentially the same solution as the original ISTA, leaving room for supervised learning to achieve further MSE improvement by correcting the bias inherent in the $\ell_1$-regularized solution.
+We also note that the above results are obtained under the zero initialization $\bm{x}_0 = \bm{0}$, which is the standard choice for IHT and is used consistently at both training and test time.